ceopinio/ceo-estimacions/README.md

    uses the [package `dshare`](https://github.com/ceopinio/dshare) which needs to be installed separately.

-6. `seat-estimates.R` uses the district-level vote shares to simulate the distribution of seats for each party.
+6. `06-seat-estimates.R` uses the district-level vote shares to simulate the distribution of seats for each party.
 This script uses the [package `escons`](https://github.com/ceopinio/escons) which needs to be installed separately.

-7. `report-figures.R` prepares the final figures included in the report.
+7. `07-report-figures.R` prepares the final figures included in the report.
 Note: This file is not executed via the `Snakefile` and will likely contain dependencies different from those listed in the `renv.lock`.